Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Clinicians should begin assessing potential barriers to adherence and discussing the importance of adherence with patients before therapy is initiated or changed.
-A comprehensive assessment should be instituted for all children in whom ART initiation or change is considered.
+A comprehensive assessment should be instituted for all children with HIV before initiating or changing an ART regimen.
 Evaluations should assess social and behavioral factors that may influence adherence by children and their families and should identify individual needs for intervention.
-Specific, open-ended questions should be used to elicit information about experience with taking medications, as well as concerns and expectations about treatment.
+Clinicians should ask patients about their experience with taking medications, as well as concerns and expectations about treatment.
 When assessing readiness and preparing to begin treatment, it is important to obtain a patient’s explicit agreement with the treatment plan, including strategies to support adherence.
-It is also important to alert patients to potential adverse effects of ARV drugs (e.g., nausea, headaches, abdominal discomfort, sleep disturbances), explain how they can be managed, and emphasize the importance of informing the clinical team if they should occur.
+It is also important to alert patients to potential adverse effects of ARV drugs (e.g., nausea, headaches, abdominal discomfort, sleep disturbances), explain how they can be managed, and emphasize the importance of informing the clinical team if they occur.

 A routine adherence assessment should be incorporated into every clinic visit.
-Adherence is difficult to assess accurately; different methods of assessment have yielded different results and each approach has limitations.15-18 Viral load monitoring is the most useful indicator of adherence and is a routine component of monitoring individuals on ART (see Plasma HIV-1 RNA [Viral Load] and CD4 Count Monitoring in the Adult and Adolescent Guidelines).
-In addition, it can be used as positive reinforcement to encourage continued adherence.19 Clinicians should use at least one other method to assess adherence in addition to monitoring viral load.17,20 Table 13 includes commonly employed approaches to monitoring medication adherence.
+Adherence is difficult to assess accurately; different methods of assessment have yielded different results and each approach has limitations.16-19 Viral load monitoring is the most useful indicator of adherence and is a routine component of monitoring individuals on ART (see Plasma HIV-1 RNA [Viral Load] and CD4 Count Monitoring in the Adult and Adolescent Antiretroviral Guidelines).
+In addition, it can be used as positive reinforcement to encourage continued adherence.20 Clinicians should use at least one other method to assess adherence in addition to monitoring viral load.18,21 Table 13 includes commonly employed approaches to monitoring medication adherence.

 Strategies to Improve and Support Adherence

-Intensive follow-up is required, particularly during the first few months after therapy is initiated or changed.
-If there are concerns about adherence, patients should be seen and/or contacted (by phone, text messaging, email, and social networking, as allowed within the context of local legal and regulatory requirements) to assess adherence and determine the need for strategies to improve and support adherence.
+If there are concerns about adherence, a patient should be seen and/or contacted frequently (by phone, text messaging, email, and social networking, as allowed within the context of local legal and regulatory requirements) to assess adherence and to determine the need for strategies that can improve and support adherence.
 During the first month of treatment, a patient can be contacted weekly, or even daily, if necessary.

-Strategies should include simplifying the drug regimen, developing treatment plans that accommodate specific patient needs to integrate medication administration into daily routines (e.g., associating medication administration with daily activities such as brushing teeth), and optimizing the use of social and community support services.
-Multifaceted approaches that include regimen-related strategies; educational, behavioral, and supportive strategies focused on children and families; and strategies that focus on health care providers—rather than one specific intervention—may be most effective.13,21,22 The evidence is mixed as to the efficacy of programs designed for the administration of directly observed therapy (DOT) to improve adherence, but DOT may still be a useful strategy for some patients.22,24-28 Table 14 summarizes some of the strategies that can be used to support and improve adherence to ARV medications.
+Strategies should include simplifying the drug regimen, developing treatment plans that integrate medication administration into daily routines (e.g., associating medication administration with daily activities such as brushing teeth), and optimizing the use of social and community support services.
+Multifaceted approaches that include regimen-related strategies; educational, behavioral, and supportive strategies focused on children and families; and strategies that focus on health care providers may be more effective than one specific intervention.13,22,23 The evidence is mixed as to the efficacy of programs that are designed to improve adherence by administering directly observed therapy (DOT), but DOT may still be a useful strategy for some patients.22,24-28 Table 14 summarizes some of the strategies that can be used to support and improve adherence to ARV medications.
 The Centers for Disease Control and Prevention (CDC) offers a web-based toolkit (consisting of four evidence-based HIV medication adherence strategies) to HIV care providers.29

 ARV drug regimens for children often require taking multiple pills or unpalatable liquids, each with potential adverse effects (AEs) and drug interactions, in multiple daily doses.
-To the extent possible, regimens should be simplified with respect to the number of pills or volume of liquid prescribed, as well as frequency of therapy, and chosen to minimize drug interactions and AEs.29 Efforts should be made to reduce the pill burden and pill size and to prescribe once-daily ARV drug regimens and single-tablet regimens whenever feasible (see Management of Children Receiving Antiretroviral Therapy).
-With the introduction of new drug classes and a wider array of once-daily formulations, including some medications now available in small pill size, there are now more options to offer less toxic, simplified regimens, particularly for older children and adolescents.
-Several studies in adults have demonstrated better adherence with once-daily versus twice-daily ARV drug regimens and with single-tablet formulations compared with multiple-tablet regimens.10,31,32 Appendix A, Table 1 shows which ARV drugs are available in fixed-dose combination (FDC) tablets, and Appendix A, Table 2 provides information about minimum body weight requirements and other considerations when using FDCs in children.
+To the extent possible, regimens should be simplified with respect to the number of pills or volume of liquid prescribed, as well as the number of daily doses, and chosen to minimize drug interactions and AEs.30 Efforts should be made to reduce the pill burden and pill size and to prescribe once-daily ARV drug regimens and single-tablet regimens whenever feasible (see Table 16 in Management of Children Receiving Antiretroviral Therapy).
+With the introduction of new drug classes and a wider array of once-daily formulations, including some medications that are now available in a small pill size, there are now more options to offer less toxic, simplified regimens, particularly for older children and adolescents.
+Several studies in adults have demonstrated better adherence with once-daily ARV drug regimens than with twice-daily ARV drug regimens, and better adherence with single-tablet formulations than with multiple-tablet regimens.10,31,32 Appendix A, Table 1 shows which ARV drugs are available in fixed-dose combination (FDC) tablets, and Appendix A, Table 2 provides information about minimum body weight requirements and other considerations when using FDCs in children.

-Other strategies to support adherence include mobile applications (apps) that remind patients to take medications; setting patients’ cell phone alarms to go off at medication times; sending SMS text-message reminders; conducting motivational interviews; providing pill boxes, blister packaging, and other adherence support tools; and delivering medications to the home.
-CDC has an adherence toolbox, which includes a free mobile app (CDC Every Dose Every Day mobile app) available through their website.
-Randomized clinical trials in adults have demonstrated an association between text-message reminders and improved adherence.40-44 However, a recent randomized clinical trial in Uganda that involved adolescents and young adults found no difference in electronically measured adherence between participants who received text-message reminders about adherence and those who received standard adherence support.45 On the other hand, a small study in poorly adherent HIV-positive adolescents and young adults with HIV in the United States demonstrated that two-way personalized daily text messaging improved self-reported adherence.42 It should be noted, however, that the evidence base for effective adherence interventions in adolescents and young adults taking daily ART is limited.43-47
+Other strategies to support adherence include mobile applications (apps) that remind patients to take medications; setting patients’ cell phone alarms to go off at medication times; sending text-message reminders; conducting motivational interviews; providing pill boxes, blister packaging, and other adherence support tools; and delivering medications to the home.
+The CDC has an adherence toolbox, which includes a free mobile app (CDC’s Every Dose Every Day mobile app) that is available through their website.
+Several randomized clinical trials in adults have demonstrated an association between text-message reminders and improved adherence.40-44 However, a recent randomized clinical trial in Uganda that involved adolescents and young adults found no difference in electronically measured adherence between participants who received text-message reminders about adherence and those who received standard adherence support.45 On the other hand, a small study in poorly adherent adolescents and young adults with HIV in the United States demonstrated that two-way personalized daily text messaging improved self-reported adherence.46 It should be noted, however, that the evidence base for effective adherence interventions in adolescents and young adults who are taking daily ART is limited.47-51

 Health Care Provider-Related Strategies